Had3r/Ostoja-Milicz/README.md

 # Ostoja-Milicz
-This is the website of the holiday resort, made by me for the first customer.
+This is the website of a real holiday resort.

 ## General info